Skip to Content

 FAQ About Finding Topaz

-Still did not find the answer to your questions about finding topaz?
+Still did not find the answer to your questions about finding Topaz?
 Find frequently asked questions in the section below:

-What Rocks Can Topaz be Found In?
+What Rocks Can Topaz Be Found In?

 Is Topaz Rare to Find?

 Topaz is a relatively rare mineral; however, that does not mean it is hard to find.
 You need to know where to look for.
-Generally, topaz specimens are easy to find if you explore creeks, streams, gravels, pegmatites exposures, mines, or quarries.
+Generally, topaz specimens are easy to find if you explore creeks, streams, gravels, pegmatite exposures, mines, or quarries.

 BTW: If you are looking for the best UV light for rockhounding, find out my picks below (Amazon links):